François de Vendôme, duc de Beaufort: Biography

 Beaufort escaped from prison on 31 May 1648, just in time to join the Fronde, which began in August 1648.
 He was then with Parliament and the princes, against Mazarin.
-His personal appearance, his affectation of popular manners, his quality of grandson (legitimized), of Henry IV, rendered him a favourite of the Parisians, who acclaimed him everywhere.
+His personal appearance, his affectation of popular manners, and his status as a grandson (legitimized) of Henry IV rendered him a favourite of the Parisians, who acclaimed him everywhere.
 He was known as the Roi des Halles ("king of the markets"), and popular subscriptions were opened to pay his debts.
 He had hopes of becoming prime minister.
 But among the members of Parliament and the other leaders of the Fronde, he was regarded as merely a tool.
 His intelligence was but mediocre, and he showed no talent during the war.

 He killed his sister's husband, Charles-Amédée of Savoy, in a duel in 1652.

 Mazarin, on his return to Paris, exiled Beaufort in October 1652; and he was only allowed to return in 1654, when the cardinal had no longer any reason to fear him.
 Thenceforth Beaufort no longer intrigued.
 In 1658 he was named general superintendent of navigation, or chief of the naval army, and faithfully served the king in naval wars from that on.
 In 1664 he directed the expedition against the pirates of Algiers.
 In 1669, during the siege of Candia he led the French troops defending Candia against the Turks, and was killed in a night sortie, on 25 June 1669.
 His body was brought back to France with great pomp, and official honours rendered it.

 Depictions in fiction

 Beaufort is one of the characters of Twenty Years After and The Vicomte de Bragelonne, Alexandre Dumas's sequels to The Three Musketeers.
 The first book chronicles his escape on Whitsunday - plotted by Athos - and lampoons his tendency to utter malapropisms.

 He also appears in Le Roi Soleil, a French musical which opened in Paris in 2005 where he was played by Merwan Rim.
-Beaufort is also one of the main characters in the trilogy "Secret d'État", by French novelist Juliette Benzoni.
+Beaufort is also one of the main characters in the trilogy Secret d'État, by French novelist Juliette Benzoni.